 You can prevent future buyer’s remorse by identifying the factors that contribute to regrettable money choices.

-Below is a quick exercise you can do yourself – either once you feel buyer’s remorse or in
+Below is a quick exercise you can do once you feel buyer’s remorse.

 The goal is to help you identify patterns and triggers so you can become aware of them.
 For example, some people tend to spend more when they’re with other people and they’re feeling pressured.
 Yet others spend more when they’re alone.
 Some of my clients spend when they’ve had a bad day and use a shopping purchase to make themselves feel better.
 At the opposite end of the spectrum, others celebrate by spending when they’ve had a good day.
 And then there are some clients who realize they spend when they’re truly just bored and they’re passing the time by shopping!